If you’re wondering “Where do you lose weight first?” you’re probably looking to slim down a specific part of your body.

 Hips & Thighs

-This is because the hip and thigh region is the first place women gain fat when their weight increases, and it’s where they store a disproportionately large amount of their total body fat.
+The hip and thigh region is the first place women gain fat when their weight increases and it’s where they store a disproportionately large amount of their total body fat.

-What’s more, once they get lean, most women find that a small amount of stubborn fat clings to their hips and thighs (and only disappears once they get to 20% body fat or below).
+As women slim down, they often find that some stubborn fat clings to their hips and thighs, and only disappears once they get to 20% body fat or below.

-The good news is the hips and thighs are one of the first places to slim down when women start to lose weight, which is why you’ll probably find your pants start to fit better as soon as you lose a few pounds.
+The good news is that the hips and thighs are often one of the first places women lose fat, which is why you’ll probably find your pants fit better as soon as you lose a few pounds.

 Find the Perfect Supplements for You in Just 60 Seconds